hmvp/python-tdbus/README.rst

  $ pip install python-tdbus

-If you intend to use the gevent integration in Python 3 you must install the current development version of gevent:

- # pip install cython git+git://github.com/surfly/gevent.git#egg=gevent

 Requirements
 ============

-Python-tdbus should work with Python 2.7 (maybe 2.6), 3.4 (3.3) and later.
+Python-tdbus should work with Python 2.7 and later.

 Comments and Suggestion
 =======================